meleknurb/ML-Portfolio-Project/README.md

 This project is provided under the Apache 2.0 licence.
 I recommend that you review the licence terms before using the dataset and project files.

 About the Apache 2.0 Licence:
 The Apache licence encourages the use and distribution of free and open source software.
-For more information, visit the Apache Licence page. [https://www.apache.org/licenses/LICENSE-2.0]
+For more information, visit the Apache Licence page.
+[Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)